Press

 GLOBE AND MAIL

-Unlike his optimistic colleague, painter Matt Crookshank created his show Eternal Flame: Ten Large Painting For World Peace out of a growing sense of frustration with the dialogue, or lack of dialogue, around peace and peacemaking.
+Unlike his optimistic colleague, painter Matt Crookshank created his show Eternal Flame: Ten Large Painting For World Peace out of a growing sense of frustration with the dialogue, around peace and peacemaking.

 "I've been pretty depressed and distracted lately by world politics, so I started to crawl into my own drawings and I noticed there were all these conflicting tendencies – harsh lines and marks mixed with fluid, organic shapes.
 It looks like a war to me.
 So I put my conflicting impulses on the canvas to see if they could come to some sort of an agreement."